Haiz14/web-design-diary/compendium/content.md

 # Standard

 0. Resident
+  - character-sheet
+    - people
+    - process
+    - object
+  - questionaire
-  - perspective
+    - what
-    - me 🔴
+    - where
-    - you 📐
+    - how
-    - others 🟥
+    - why
-  - linkage/karma:
+    - when
-    - past
+    - similar
-    - action
+    - associated
-    - result
+    - change
   - data
     - know
     - see